basecamp/pow/MANUAL.md

   "Quit Process".

-**Note**: If you change the value of `POW_DOMAINS`, you must reinstall Pow using `curl gx.get.pow | sh`.
+**Note**: If you change the value of `POW_DOMAINS`, you must reinstall Pow using `curl get.pow.cx | sh`.
 This is because the relevant files in `/etc/resolver/` are created at install time.

 **WARNING**: Adding top level domains like ".com" to `POW_DOMAINS` can be hazardous to your health!
 In the (likely) event that at some